pgaria/realAutomation/content/post/automation/what-is-selenium-webdriver.md

 ---
-title: "What is Selenium WebDriver!"
+title: "What is Selenium WebDriver?"
-date: 2017-11-23
+date: "2017-11-28T12:00:00-00:00"
+author: "Pawan Garia"
-draft: true
+draft: false
-description: "What is Selenium WebDriver and how it works."
+description: "What is Selenium WebDriver and how it works in background"
 categories: [ "Automation Testing", "Selenium WebDriver"]
 tags: [
     "Test Automation",